Edge Hill University promotes and supports Open Research. Please see this statement for more information.

 Internal funding for publishing charges

-The University has a number of ‘read and publish’ deals with publishers to pay for OA with no article processing charges: for more information click here.
+The University has a number of ‘read and publish’ deals with publishers to pay for OA with no article processing charges: for more information visit our Wiki pages.

 Where green OA may not be possible or appropriate, and if we have no suitable read and publish deal, there may be a strong justification for making the article accessible sooner through gold OA.
 Considerations may include making research accessible in countries where the research has the greatest benefit, such as developing countries.